donaldlab/OSPREY3/doc/content/contributing/building/service.md

    will still expect to work with older versions of the service.
  * All of these features are bundled into a single Docker container, which can be easily deployed on any Docker-compatible host.

+{{% notice note %}}
+Due to the way Docker works, building OSPREY Service is only supported in Linux.
+Additionally, you will need `sudo` access on the machine where you will be building the Docker container.
+{{% /notice %}}

 Therefore, the build process for the service has different steps for each layer of the service.